Autism is individual. So, we deliver personalised services and support across Perth that’s as individual as you.

 - Advice, autism-specific resources and referral to other services

-Service delivery is flexible and tailored to the unique needs of each individual, their family and carers.
+Service delivery is flexible and tailored to the unique needs of each individual, their family and their carers.

 Our services can be accessed through a range of funding options.
 We can help you find out if you’re eligible and provide further information about the options available.